-The Foundation also organizes walks to raise awareness of Parkinson's disease.
-Walks revenue is recorded in the accompanying statements of activities based on cash received or promised from participant walk sites.
+The Foundation also organizes a walk to raise awareness of Parkinson's disease.
+Walk revenue is recorded in the accompanying statements of activities based on cash received or promised.

 Registration fees are recognized at the time the event takes place.
 Any amounts received in advance of the event would be included in deferred revenue in the accompanying statements of financial position.
 Revenue from other sources is recognized as earned.